- Practice Premises

 Detecting dental cavitations relies on recognizing symptoms, including persistent pain, inflammation, sensory disturbances, and systemic manifestations.

 Early identification and appropriate management of these lesions are essential for preventing further complications and promoting optimal oral and systemic health.
-To schedule an appointment with Dr. Rawat, please call (508) 456-7111.
+To schedule an appointment with Dr. Rawat, please call (508) 456-7111 today.

 Request An Appointment